-(A) Research and design.
-Technical, scientific and statistical researchers conducting independent research or research for an enterprise located in the territory of another Party.

-(B) Growth, manufacture and production.
+- (A) Research and design.
+Technical, scientific and statistical researchers conducting independent research or research for an enterprise located in the territory of another Party. - (B) Growth, manufacture and production.
 Harvester-owner supervising a harvesting crew admitted under applicable law.
-Purchasing and production management personnel conducting commercial transactions for an enterprise located in the territory of another party.
+Purchasing and production management personnel conducting commercial transactions for an enterprise located in the territory of another party. - (C) Marketing.

-(C) Marketing.
 Market researchers and analysts conducting independent research or analysis for an enterprise located in the territory of another Party.
-Trade fair and promotional personnel attending a trade convention.

-(D) Sales.
-Sales representatives and agents taking orders or negotiating contracts for goods or services for an enterprise located in the territory of another Party but not delivering goods or providing services.
+Trade fair and promotional personnel attending a trade convention. - (D) Sales.
+Sales representatives and agents taking orders or negotiating contracts for goods or services for an enterprise located in the territory of another Party but not delivering goods or providing services. - (E) Distribution.

-(E) Distribution.
 Transportation operations transporting goods or passengers to the territory of a Party from the territory of another Party or loading and transporting goods or passengers from the territory of a Party, with no unloading in that territory, to the territory of another Party.
 With respect to temporary entry into the territory of the United States, Canadian customs brokers performing brokerage duties relating to the export of goods from the territory of the United States to or through the territory of Canada.
-With respect to temporary entry into the territory of Canada to or through the territory of Canada to the United States.
+With respect to temporary entry into the territory of Canada, United States customs brokers performing brokerage duties relating to the export of goods from the territory of Canada to or through the territory of the United States.
 (It should be noted that, during the course of negotiations relating to NAFTA immigration provisions, Mexico decided not to be a Party to the language involving temporary entry of customs brokers into the signatory countries.
 Therefore, Mexican citizen customs brokers are not referenced in Appendix 1603.A.1.
 A citizen of Mexico is not precluded, however, from seeking entry into the United States in B-1 status to perform the functions of a customs broker provided he or she meets all existing requirements for B-1 classification.)
 Customs brokers providing consulting services regarding the facilitation of the import or export of goods.